+Alterity is from the word alter - to make a thing different.
+Alterity is a term central to postmodern discussions of identity in which the self is given meaning in terms of an other.
+This other is posed or imagined in terms of difference.
 Alterity then is a state of, or condition of, otherness.
 The term alterity is useful for thinking about how many peoples throughout history have been cast in the role of inferior and as the opposite of those who look down upon them.
 Negative qualities are projected onto these others and the imagined contrast with them strengthens the sense of one's own rightness and confirms one's sense of identity.

 Identity and Alterity in Sociological Perspective, Frank Welz (Freiburg) Presented at JNU-Freiburg Sociology Workshop on "Culture and Society in the Era of Globalization", Jawaharlal Nehru University, New Delhi.
 Abstract: Whereas all things considered the latter means a sanguine or pessimistic reification of group differences, the former view has become increasingly outdated: in an era of globalization the real experience of alterity that is the experience of different identities renders essentialist interpretations of identity obsolete.

 (2) A difference theory approach as systems theory of Niklas Luhmann explodes the conceptual framework of traditional approaches attempting to open up a perspective for Alterity.